Masterclass Series: Building UX For Enterprise7 min readReading Time: 5 minutes

-Another useful, although imprecise gauge is to dig down and talk to our end-users about their experience.
+Another useful, although imprecise gauge, is to dig deep and talk to the end-users about their experience.
 This yields really useful qualitative metrics.

-Some important quantitative metrics to track success would include the total number of steps taken to accomplish a task, the number of abortive flows — where a user gives up before achieving the end goal — and the time spent at each step.
+Some important quantitative metrics to track success would include — the total number of steps taken to accomplish a task, the number of abortive flows, i.e, where a user gives up before achieving the end goal, and the time spent at each step.

 Simply put, there’s nothing like success in UX.
 A design system can just suck less than the status quo or competition.
-However, if the end-users tell you a product that your team has designed has actually made their lives easier or more productive, I would call that a success.
+However, if your end-users tell you a product has made their lives easier or more productive, I would call that a success.

 About Aaditya Sood